The Payments Desk

 😅Okay, so doubling the MID mid-month is basically putting a neon sign on your traffic saying "CHURN HERE"?
 But then Emma_Loves had zero issues… was Paysafe just extra cranky for some operators and not others, or is it really that opaque?
 I'm new to this so maybe I'm overthinking, but if there's no clear number to hit, how do you even run a model before jumping? cheers, that helps

-Neteller just bounced 37 % of our Q3 deposits—1 team
+Neteller just bounced 37 % of our Q3 deposits—1 casino jackpot

 Learning from the operators who did it, go easy 🙏